 3. Potentially Lower Operating Costs

 The least expensive tire to own isn't the one with the lowest price.
 You want a tire with the best combination of price, long tread life, and low rolling resistance.
 There are multiple top-tier LRR tires to choose from in 15" sizes.
-I don't see any 14" tires that combine long tread life and low rolling resistance.
+There are no 14" tires that combine long tread life and low rolling resistance.

 4. No MPG Loss